 Anticipatory Set: Provide students with four or five pictures of individuals as well as corresponding autobiographical descriptions.
 (Pictures should reflect a variety of people of different ethnicities, gender, degree of cleanliness, physical stature, jobs, etc.) Individually, ask students to match the pictures to the descriptors.
 Then direct students to small groups to compare their choices and discuss the reasons why.
 Valuable assessment information can be gleaned by teacher observation of student responses in this activity.
 If Lesson One has been used, students should be able to make decisions that reflect greater awareness and insight.

 Ask students, "Why do you think I chose this beginning activity?"
 Impress upon the students that outward appearance and material wealth are not legitimate indicators of qualities related to inward character.
 With consideration to the personal experiences of students, invite students to dialogue about pre-judging the character of individuals based on stereotypes of appearance and material wealth.
 This is an opportunity for students to cognitively and affectively reflect upon stereotypes of different economic classes of individuals.

-Using the Web site http://tolerance.org, click on the "For Teachers" section, and in the search box type "Eat, My Fine Coat."
-Have students read the fable, page by page (audio is available for struggling readers).
-If technology is not available, the teacher can read the Turkish fable to students.
+Find a print or audio version online of the fable, "Eat, My Fine Coat."
+Have students read the fable, or the teacher can read the Turkish fable to students.
 Allow time for students to share their thoughts and feelings in response to the reading.
-The corresponding lesson plans included in the Web site may be used as a guide.

 Invite a guest speaker to educate students about myths and realities of individuals who are impoverished.
 Use Am I Ready to Serve?
 (Attachment One) as a guideline for information to gather.
 This can be given to the guest speaker ahead of time and previewed by students prior to the presentation.
 Information should be shared within a 10-15 minute period of time.